Frequently Asked Questions

 A:

 A grade of A5 can be the result of two things.
 For pre-1987 jerseys it reflects a cumulative grade for shirt with points being added or deducted for various factors as listed in our grading criteria.
 For post 1987 jerseys it reflects both a grade and an issue within the hobby that deserves both explanation and qualification as it relates to star or period star player uniforms.
-As LTC MEARS Auth, LLC wrote in an 30 April 2004 Article in Sports Collectors Digest titled “The shirt off my back or off the rack!
+As LTC Dave Grob wrote in an 30 April 2004 Article in Sports Collectors Digest titled “The shirt off my back or off the rack!
 When collecting gamers became a hazardous hobby,” he begins to explain the commercialization of game used product within the hobby.
 Although not limited to just uniforms, as this is also roughly the same period of time that the Anaconda-Kaye Sports Inc. Pro-Model bats surfaced within the hobby (1986-1989), it does provide a similar set of circumstances requiring explanation.
 For MEARS, a post 1987 star player or period star player jersey, this means that without provenance, both reasonable and verifiable, the A5 designation is defined as a jersey that posses all the qualities and physical characteristics of a major league uniform manufactured for the purposes of player use, retail sale, or promotion.
 Only use and wear on the uniform will be described.
 Other examples of products that highlight the need within the hobby for an A5 designation are the Champion basketball jerseys of star players for the mid to late 1990s.

 Q: I know what a star player is, but what is a “period star” player?